ClarityCafe/Sagiri/README.md

 Documentation for the module is available [here](./API.md).

+## Ratings
+If `options.getRatings` is true, then each source returned from the API will have a `rating` field, with a number from `0` to `3`.
+The meaning of these values are:
+ - `0 (UNKNOWN)` The rating of the source could not be determined.
+ - `1 (SAFE)` The source is safe and doesn't contain nudity, sex, etc.
+ - `2 (QUESTIONABLE)` The source isn't 100% safe and may contain nudity.
+ - `3 (NSFW)` The source is not safe, and contains nudity, sex, etc.

+If `options.getRatings` is not true, then this value will always be `0`.

 ## Contributing

 All contributions are accepted!
 If you think you can bring uploading support, or make the lib perform better, make a PR and start coding!